 When the temperature reaches about 255º, remove the pan from the oven and allow the lard to settle and cool slightly.
 The lard will be a gold color, but it will turn white when it solidifies.

 Carefully strain the lard through several layers of cheesecloth lining a sieve.
 Fill ice cube trays or muffin tins with the strained lard.
 This will allow you to easily take out a small portion when you need it.
-Cool quickly, and then freeze.
+Cool, and then freeze.
 After it’s frozen, store it in Ziploc bags.
-It will last in the freezer for a very long time, more than a year or two.
-It will last in the fridge for several months.
+It will last in the freezer for a very long time.